 A: My name is Amber Garcowski.
 My last name is pronounced just like it looks: gar (like the fish) + cow (like the mooing animal) + ski (like the downhill snow sport).
 You can just call me Amber.
 And so can your students 🙂 I’m from Ohio; so Ms Amber sounds funny to me, but that is fine as well if your students prefer.

-I have 2 elementary-aged daughters (8 and 10), neither of whom participate in Science Olympiad (although I have hopes that they will!)
-My younger daughter, Genevieve, was at the tournament with me last year, and you probably saw her helping me out here and there.
-She’ll most likely be back again helping this year.
-I also volun-told my husband, Jason, for my tournament last year, and he’ll be back again this year.
-We have an ornery puppy named Luna and are in the process of adopting a bearded dragon.
+I have 2 elementary-aged daughters (9 and 11), neither of whom participate in Science Olympiad (although I have hopes that they will!)
+My husband, Jason, was volun-told for my past NSCO tournaments, and he’ll be back again this year .
+We have an ornery dog named Luna and a bearded dragon named Melody.

 Aside from being a mom to 2 WCPSS kids, I have no affiliation with the schools.

 I work at SAS as a software developer, and I’ve been there about 12 years.
 I have a passion for STEM education, and love that Science Olympiad fosters scientific thinking.
 I like to take pictures, play strategy games, do puzzles and crosswords, read, and build Legos/metalworks/wood models.